lex0r/zendscaffolding/README.md

 ```php
 'displayField' => 'Category.name'` (reference named Category will be used to fetch column text value from field 'name')
 ```
+ * dataType - makes sense only in case of custom Zend_Db_Select query.
+    Field type affects how the fields is treated during search.
+    Possible values are: text, integer, date, datetime.

+ * fieldType - affects how the field is rendered in search/edit forms.
+    Edit form case:
+      If you want to force certain type for multi-selection fields use 'multicheckbox' or 'multiselect'.

+    All cases:
+      For single choice fields use 'radio' or 'select'.
+      For integer flag field, usually stored as TINYINT and having values 0 or 1, use 'checkbox' To force text field display as multi-line use 'textarea', for single line field use 'text' (default).

+    Additionally, for text fields you may use 'richtextarea' type, and define `loadRichTextEditor` method to use rich text features.
+    If you want to use a JavaScript date picker use 'jsPicker' as type, and define `loadDatePicker` method.

  * translate - set to true if you want the field's value to be translated